owenroberts/animationfortheweb/README.md

 [Example](http://theeatingmachine.com/animationfortheweb/ex1-links)

 Once you have drawn your links, save the SVG.
+Make sure you keep a copy of the original drawing as a `.ai` file, because we'll be modifying the SVG file, which could make it have errors when it's opened in Illustrator again.
 Illustrator will present a bunch of options.
 You want to choose SVG 1.1, Type: SVG, Subsetting: None, Image Location: Link, Advanced Options -- CSS Properties: Style Attributes.
 Everything else you can leave alone.  <a href="http://creativedroplets.com/export-svg-for-the-web-with-illustrator-cc/" target="blank">Here's an article</a> that explains these attributes in more detail, and goes over some optimization.
 There are other tools for SVG optimation worth checking out like <a href="https://github.com/svg/svgo" target="blank">SVGO</a>.

 So the great thing about using basic CSS with SVG is that SVG acts sort of like a font when it comes to creating transitions and changing colors, etc.  Unlike PNGs or JPGS, we can change the color of the SVG on each page, change the transition and anything else we can do with CSS.